220.127.116.11 Income from scholarships

 - represent receipt of money for services rendered directly or indirectly

-- the scholarship is for purposes, such as living expenses, cash for fees, books, cash for accommodation i.e. the nature of the scholarship does not fall into the general scope of the types of scholarships that are generally exempted.
+- the scholarship is for purposes, such as living expenses, cash for fees, books, cash for accommodation, that is, the nature of the scholarship does not fall into the general scope of the types of scholarships that are generally exempted.

 In addition to the scholarship amount, recipients may be entitled to reimbursement of specified 'out of pocket' expenses such as photocopying, postage, printing and similar expenses.
 To obtain this allowance, the participant is usually required to present an itemised claim for reimbursement, together with receipts.
 The reimbursement amount is NOT income.

 Any additional allowance paid in respect of dependent children (1.1.D.70) in a person's care is not income but serves to reduce the additional income free area for dependent children.